 HSE to Extend Bowel Cancer Screening to 50-54 Age Group in Landmark Health Move

-Ireland's Health Service Executive (HSE) has announced plans to extend its national BowelScreen programme to include men and women aged between 50 and 54, following a recommendation from the National Screening Advisory Committee and an assessment by the Health Information and Quality Authority (HIQA), it was confirmed on 14 April 2026.
+Ireland's Health Service Executive (HSE) has announced plans to extend its national BowelScreen programme to include men and women aged between 50 and 54, following a recommendation from the National Screening Advisory Committee and an assessment by the Health Information and Quality Authority (HIQA) — a landmark decision that could save hundreds of lives annually once fully implemented.

 Background

 BowelScreen is a free at-home test (FIT kit) that can detect signs of cancer before symptoms appear.
 The programme has been steadily expanding since October 2023, when it began inviting those aged 59.
 As of 1 April 2026, the programme now covers everyone aged 57 to 71, adding 116,000 people to its eligible population.
-The planned extension to the 50-54 age group will increase the eligible population by a further 27%.
+The planned extension to the 50-54 age group will increase the eligible population by a further 27%, bringing the total number of people eligible for BowelScreen to approximately 1.5 million.

 Key Developments